spotted lanternflies in southeastern PA

 One of the biggest reasons that spotted lanternflies are so hard to control is that they love to hitchhike.
 They’ll find their way onto cars, campers, and any other vehicle they can.
 Then, when you travel outside the area, the lanternflies hop a ride to new regions of the country.
 This is largely how they’ve migrated down the east coast, moving further south and west every season.

 For this reason, a good portion of Pennsylvania, including Lancaster and the surrounding counties, are spotted lanternfly quarantine zones.
 If you plan to drive outside the county, check your car for spotted lanternflies before you go.
-Look under the hood, each side of the vehicle, and around the tires.
+Look under the hood, on each side of the vehicle, and around the tires.

 PRO TIP: The PA Department of Agriculture asks residents to report sightings of SLF to help understand its spread and establish quarantine zones.
 You can report SLF sightings online or by calling the department at 1-888-422-3359.